-Our valuation assessment of AQR before the Proposed Issuance is on a 100% basis and incorporates the application of a full premium for control in accordance with the requirements of RG111.
+Our valuation assessment of AQR before the Proposed Exercise is on a 100% basis and incorporates the application of a full premium for control in accordance with the requirements of RG111.

-However, we note that if the Proposed Issuance is approved and the Aston Options exercised, OCP Funds will increase its interest in the Company to approximately 30%8 of the enlarged share capital but it will not control the Company.
+However, we note that if the Proposed Exercise is approved and the 2014 Warrants, New Warrants and Tranche 2 Warrants exercised, OCP Funds will increase its interest in the Company to approximately 43.8% of the enlarged share capital.
+This represents a significant interest, however OCP Funds will not have full control of the Company.
 In addition, OCP Funds indicated that it has no current intention to appoint additional nominees on the Board of AQR or change the strategic direction of the Company, employment level or management team.